Charles Glass

 Charles Glass (born November 18, 1951) is an American-British author, journalist, broadcaster and publisher specializing in the Middle East, the First World War and the Second World War.

-He was ABC News chief Middle East correspondent from 1983 to 1993, and has worked as a correspondent for Newsweek and The Observer.
+He was ABC News' chief Middle East correspondent from 1983 to 1993, and has worked as a correspondent for Newsweek and The Observer.

 Glass is the author of Tribes With Flags: A Dangerous Passage Through the Chaos of the Middle East (1991) and a collection of essays, Money for Old Rope: Disorderly Compositions (1992).
 A sequel to Tribes with Flags, called The Tribes Triumphant, was published by HarperCollins in June 2006.

 His next book, Americans in Paris (HarperCollins and Penguin Press), tells the story of the American citizens who chose to remain in Paris when the Germans occupied the city in 1940.
-He also wrote Deserter: The Untold Story of World War II (2014).
-His most recent book is They Fought Alone: The True Story of the Starr Brothers, British Secret Agents in Nazi-Occupied France (2018).
+He also wrote Deserter: The Untold Story of World War II (2014) and They Fought Alone: The True Story of the Starr Brothers, British Secret Agents in Nazi-Occupied France (2018).

-One of Glass's best known stories was his 1985 interview on the tarmac of Beirut Airport of the crew of TWA Flight 847 after the flight was hijacked.
+One of Glass's best known stories was his 1985 interview on the tarmac of Beirut–Rafic Hariri International Airport of the crew of TWA Flight 847 after the flight was hijacked.
 He broke the news that the hijackers had removed the hostages and had hidden them in the suburbs of Beirut, which caused the Reagan administration to cancel a rescue attempt that would have failed and led to loss of life at the airport.
-Glass made headlines in 1987, when he was taken hostage for 62 days in Lebanon by Shi'a militants.
-He describes the kidnapping and escape in his book, Tribes with Flags.
+Glass made headlines in 1987, when he was taken hostage for 62 days in Lebanon by Shia militants.
+He describes the kidnapping and escape in his book Tribes with Flags.